Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 The premise of this book is simple.
 You either believe that your intelligence is fixed or malleable.
 If you think your intelligence is fixed, you tend to work hard at school because you don’t want to look stupid.

-However, if you believe that your intelligence can grow through hard work, you’ll do whatever it takes to get smarter.
+However, if you believe your intelligence can grow through hard work, you’ll do whatever it takes to get smarter.

 You get the explanation on both sides of the given arguments in this book, along with examples.